Breastfeeding your baby

 Which option is better: breastfeeding or formula feeding?

-buy cytotec with no prescription According to experts in the field of medicine, breastfeeding newborn babies is the best option.
+can u buy accutane over the counter According to experts in the field of medicine, breastfeeding newborn babies is the best option.
 The American Academy of Pediatrics (AAP) advises that newborn babies can be exclusively breastfed for at least the first 6 months, after which you can introduce solid food.
 It could be continued during the first year and if desired until the second year.

 All about breastfeeding